Connect with us

 Roger Pogoy has no plans to sit out Game 5 of the PBA Season 50 Philippine Cup, despite re-aggravating his hamstring injury.

-The TNT winger is determined to suit up for the do-or-die Game 5 this Friday at the Ynares Center in Antipolo, provided the pain eases.
+The TNT winger feels determined to suit up for the do-or-die Game 5 this Friday at the Ynares Center in Antipolo, provided the pain eases.

-The Tropang 5G did equalize the best-of-7 series at two games apiece following the dominant win but that came at a price after Pogoy got hurt anew.
+The Tropang 5G did equalize the best-of-7 series at two games apiece following the dominant win, but that came at a price after Pogoy got hurt again.

 Pogoy has been hurt since Game 4 of their semifinal series versus Meralco last January 11 and only returned to action in Game 3 of the title bout.